mjhea0/python-ruby/readme.md

 ![pyvsrb](https://raw.github.com/mjhea0/python-ruby/master/pyvsrb.png)

 At first glance, Python and Ruby appear to be very similar languages.
 Both are high-level, [dynamic](http://en.wikipedia.org/wiki/Dynamic_programming_language) languages used for rapid development.
-Both are beautiful languages that, when done well, can be intuitive and be read much like English.
+Both are beautiful languages that, when written well, are intuitive and can read much like English.

 What do I mean by dynamic?
 Well, with a dynamically typed language you can do this: